Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/practical_info.md

 ## Registration
 If you wish to participate in the workshop, please fill out the following form latest by 9 January 2023.
 Accepted participants will be informed per email latest by the end of January.
 We will announce here when the selection has been made.

-## Computing environment

-The workshop infrastructure for applications using GPUs (i.e. remote sensing) will be provided by CloudFerro (https://cloudferro.com/en/) and applicants will have access to the EO data archive on CREODIAS (https://creodias.eu/).
-For CPU-based applications (i.e. modelling) a JupyterHub will be available with all data and dependencies already pre-installed.

 ## Who can participate?

 Anyone interested in using machine learning techniques in glaciology.
 Some experience in  programming (ideally in Python or Julia) is required.
 Since the focus is on "hands-on" project work we also require some basic knowledge in machine learning prior to the workshop.